-On the eve of Ramadan, the Qatar-America Institute was fortunate enough to be able to contribute to those in need during these unprecedented times.
-This Ramadan season, QAI is providing support to the nonprofit organization Tables Without Borders to assist in their mission of providing jobs and access to their community of refugee chefs and numerous others coping with the economic uncertainty brought by the rise of the coronavirus.
+On the eve of Ramadan, the Qatar America Institute for Culture was fortunate enough to be able to contribute to those in need during these unprecedented times.
+This Ramadan season, QAIC is providing support to the nonprofit organization Tables Without Borders to assist in their mission of providing jobs and access to their community of refugee chefs and numerous others coping with the economic uncertainty brought by the rise of the coronavirus.

 Tables Without Borders assists refugees and asylum-seekers in establishing their new lives in the United States.
 Their efforts are aimed at rebuilding the lives of these refugees and asylum-seekers “through the power of food.”